Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Threats To Validity

-Additionally, we use a publicly available tool (FrameVPM\cite{framevpm}) to evaluate vulnerability prediction models.
-The tool may unintentionally not reimplement exactly the original approaches.
-To reduce this threat we inspected the code, parameters, and experiment decisions for the exact replication of the previous approaches.
-Since our results are in line with the previously published ones, we believe that this threat is of no particular importance.
+We use \emph{FrameVPM}~\cite{Jimenez+2019} to implement vulnerability prediction models for \sm, \im, \fc, and \tm.
+As none of the replicated approaches provide a replication package, the framework may not have implemented precisely the original approaches.
+To reduce this threat we inspected the code, parameters, and experiment decisions to perform the most accurate replication possible.
+Given that our results are in line with the previous replication studies~\cite{jimenez2016empirical,Jimenez+2019} and the original studies~\cite{ShinMWO2011,Neuhaus+2007}, we believe this threat is of less significance.

-Furthermore, following the suggestion of Shin et al.\cite{ShinMWO2011}, the tool uses the three best metrics, according to information gain, to build the software metrics model.
-Still, there is a possibility that additional metrics could provide different results.
+Similarly, we implement \dev, \lstm, and \lstmrf based on our understanding of authors' work described in the available articles because the author's implementation/source-code of these approaches is not available.
+Still, there is a possibility that we may not have implemented the original approaches as precisely as the authors of these approaches would have.
+Nevertheless, these approaches make the clean labeling assumption \cite{Jimenez+2019} thereby experimenting fundamental limitations on their performance.
+This is actually the key reason why previous work reports much better results.
+Nevertheless, when using \cleanset, we found F-1 scores of 32.73\% and 36.54\% for Linux Kernel and Wireshark, which are in line with the results reported by Zhou \etal~\cite{zhou2019devign} (\ie F-1 score of 24.64\% and 42.05\% for Linux Kernel and Wireshark), in their case of imbalanced data (the only case that is somehow comparable with our analysis).

 \textit{External Validity}: Although the study expands its evaluation to three security-critical open source systems, the results may not generalize to other projects (e.g., Android).
 Additional studies are required to sufficiently take care of the generalization threat.
-Also, we split the methods in sequences of no more than \textit{50} tokens each.
+Also, we split the methods into sequences of no more than \textit{50} tokens each.
 Method-splitting in larger sequences may require more training time and computational resources but can lead to better results.